By Emily Faracca – On

 External lines allow you to communicate with customers/clients/etc. while internal lines allow you to communicate with your coworkers.

-You will typically need to hire someone to install the multi-phone system as it can become quite technical.
+You will typically need to hire someone to install the multiple line phone system as it can become quite technical.

-Basic Features to Look for in a Multi-Line Phone System
+Basic Features to Look for in a Multiple Line Phone System

-A reputable provider would include the following basic features in a multi-line phone system:
+A reputable provider would include the following basic features in a multiple line phone system:

 - Caller ID